1880 Republican National Convention: Pre-convention politics

 The committee voted 29–17 in favor of Hoar.
 The meeting adjourned at midnight and the members agreed to continue the following morning.
 News of Cameron's behavior spread throughout town overnight.
 His hardliner strategy had failed, and Conkling and other Grant managers sought to regain control of the situation before it became any worse.
 The next morning, Conkling asked his trusted colleague, Chester A. Arthur, to solve the problem.
 Arthur met with Chandler and the rest of the anti-Grant committee members at the entrance to the committee's suite.
 In the discussion, Arthur acknowledged that Grant's supporters had rejected Hoar as temporary chairman, but might be willing to reconsider.
 He proposed that if Grant's supporters agreed to Hoar as temporary chairman and delegates were permitted to decide on the unit rule in a free vote, Cameron would be retained chairman of the national committee.
 After discussing Arthur's proposal for a number of minutes, Chandler and Arthur came to agreement.
 Arthur was confident that since Chandler, the leader of Blaine's campaign, had accepted the deal, "it would be agreed by the Grant men."
 Chandler then discussed the compromise with the thirty anti-Grant committee members, and also with Garfield, who had previously expressed opposition to the unit rule.
-23 of 30 anti-Grant men agreed to the terms, and Garfield commented that the proposition "must be accepted" in "spirit of reconciliation."
+23 of 30 anti-Grant men agreed to the terms, and Garfield commented that the proposition "must be accepted" in the "spirit of reconciliation."

 The committee reconvened again on the afternoon of June 1, with Cameron sitting as the committee chairman.
 Arthur made a number of motions that indicated Grant's supporters from New York and Pennsylvania would support Hoar for temporary chairman of the convention.
 No one objected and the motions were accepted.
 The meeting then adjourned.
 A reporter from the New York Tribune later remarked that Grant's supporters had been "saved from utter ruin by the excellent management of General Arthur...."